jsafe00/kopi-o-kudasai/README.md

-### Kopi-o-shimasu
+### Kopi-o-kudasai

-Kopi-o-shimasu is just simple copy files/folders.
+Kopi-o-kudasai is just simple copy files/folders.
 Still time consuming but it saved minutes of my time at the moment. 😆

 #experiments